andreabradpitto/Mentore-Group-Project/guide/help.md

 - The ability of deleting subjects, sentences and questions from the ontology
 - A feeature that checks whether user-inputted data is already present in the ontology in the same form
+- At the moment **mentore** is designed to handle a single sub-level of concepts present under *schoolSubject*

 ---